Business studies

 A business administration major provides a broadly valuable foundation of knowledge.
 Your capabilities can be applied to many different industries, from finance to retail to healthcare.
 Skills such as critical thinking, problem-solving, and communication, are highly valued by almost all employers.

-A good business program will also provide electives that allow you to specialize in fields such as marketing, finance, or human resources.
-You can gain knowledge and skills to help you pursue a career in that field, while not ruling out alternative career paths.
+A good business program contains electives to specialize in fields such as marketing, finance, or human resources.
+Gain knowledge and skills to pursue a career in that field, while not ruling out alternative career paths.
 Generally, you don’t have to start specializing until after your first year of business studies.

 2. Great Salary Prospects